Effecting a Takeover

 4.7 Fiduciary duties of directors

-Directors must act in the best interests of the corporation and its shareholders.
-They must exercise the degree of care that a reasonable person would employ in similar circumstances and place the interests of the corporation and its shareholders ahead of any self-interest.
-In the context of a "change of control transaction", the board is required to act reasonably to seek the transaction that offers the best value reasonably available for the company's shareholders.
+Directors of a company must act in the best interests of the company and its shareholders.
+They must exercise the degree of care that a reasonable person would employ in similar circumstances and place the interests of the company and its shareholders ahead of any self-interest.
+In the context of a "change of control transaction", the board is generally required to comply with so-called Revlon duties to act reasonably to seek the transaction that offers the best value reasonably available for the company's shareholders.

 In Delaware, courts have stressed the importance of the board being adequately informed when negotiating the sale of control of the company.
 This generally requires that the target company's board:

-• analyze the entire situation and evaluate the consideration being offered for control of the corporation in a disciplined and well documented manner;
+• analyze the entire situation and evaluate the consideration being offered for control of the company in a disciplined and well-documented manner;

 • receive financial and legal advice, negotiate diligently and ensure that it possesses all relevant material information; and